-HubSpot uses web crawlers to provide you with up-to-date, real-time information in the reporting tools (Page Performance, Sources) and to display live previews of your pages.
+HubSpot uses web crawlers to provide you with up-to-date, real-time information in your account's analytics tools, and to display live previews of your pages.
 If you’re seeing a spike in visits from HubSpot crawlers in your Google Analytics data, you have a few options to get a clearer sense of your traffic:

 Set up a robots.txt file to stop crawlers from accessing parts of your sites.
-All of our crawlers are fully compliant with rules you set for your own domains.
-Setting up a robots.txt file will prevent our crawlers (and others, including Google's) from crawling your pages.
-You can learn more about setting up a robots.txt file here.
+All of HubSpot's crawlers are fully compliant with rules you set for your own domains.
+Setting up a robots.txt file will prevent HubSpot's crawlers (and others, including Google's) from crawling your pages.
+Learn more about setting up a robots.txt file.

 Filter out the specific crawler user-agent in Google Analytics.
-HubSpot Sources and other HubSpot reporting tools will automatically exclude our crawler traffic, but if you'd like to get a more accurate report of traffic in Google Analytics, follow the instructions to exclude the crawler name as a referrer here.
+HubSpot sources and other HubSpot reporting tools will automatically exclude our crawler traffic, but if you'd like to get a more accurate report of traffic in Google Analytics, follow the instructions to exclude the crawler name as a referrer.

 Filter out all bot traffic from Google Analytics.
 If you're not certain what the exact name of the crawler that is causing increased traffic to your site, Google provides a checkbox for you to filter out all bot/crawler traffic in general.
-Read more here.
+Learn more about filtering bot/crawler traffic.